Skip to content

 Definition Practicing non-judgmental awareness and presence during sexual activity.

-Main benefits Enhances connection, reduces anxiety, improves satisfaction and sexual function.
+Main benefits Enhances connection, reduces anxiety, improves satisfaction and function.

-Typical users Suitable for singles, couples, and people of all genders and orientations.
+Typical users Singles, couples, people of all genders and orientations.

-Practices include Breath work, sensate focus, mindful body scanning, communication exercises.
+Practices include Breathwork, sensate focus, body scans, communication exercises.

-Suitable conditions Helpful for performance anxiety, erection issues, premature ejaculation, low desire.[1],[6]
+Suitable for Performance anxiety, erectile issues, premature ejaculation, low desire.
+Clinical evidence, More

-Best combined with Open communication, safe environment, professional guidance for complex issues.
+Best combined with Open communication, safe setting, and—if necessary—professional support.

-Level of explicitness Focus is on experience and emotion, not explicit technique.
+Level of explicitness Centers experience and emotion; not explicit sexual technique.

 Risks and Ways to Reduce Them